in

 Storage in fats and muscle tissues

-It helps your cells of muscles and fat by taking care of extra glucose.
-It keeps glucose stored as glycogen which is then released when blood glucose drops.
+It helps your cells of muscle and fat cells by taking care of extra glucose.
+It keeps glucose stored as glycogen, which is then released when blood glucose drops.

-Exactly when one’s liver can take no extra amount of glycogen, it sets off its fat cells to take in glucose.
+Exactly when one’s liver can take no extra amount of glycogen, it signals its fat cells to take in glucose.
 It’s put away as TAGs, a sort of lipid in your bloodstream, that can be used for the generation of power later.

 Low glucose range

-It helps keep the sugar in your bloodstream inside a normal reach.
-It does this by eliminating sugar from your circulation and moving it into cells generally through your body.
+It helps keep the sugar in your bloodstream within a normal range.
+It does this by eliminating sugar from your circulation and moving it into cells throughout your body.

 The tissues then use the sugar for the production of energy and store the overflow in your liver, muscles, and fat tissue.